thgeorgiou/Icy-Monitor/README.md

 #### Setup
  Download the server application using the link above.
 Extract all files somewhere and run the application as administratos.
  An icon should appear at your system tray, right click it and select 'Open Firewall'.
-Now you can connect from the phone app by typing in your computer's IP address followed by ":28622".
+Now you can connect from the phone app by typing in your computer's IP address (default port is 28622).
 If you want to access the server through the Internet you will have to setup port forwarding.

 #### Libraries
  Computer Monitor uses [HoloColorPicker](https://github.com/LarsWerkman/HoloColorPicker/blob) by LersWerkman.